2018 United States House of Representatives elections in Connecticut: Results

+Predictions

 District 3

 The 3rd district is located in the central part of the state and contains the city of New Haven and its surrounding suburbs.
 It includes parts of Fairfield, Middlesex, and New Haven counties.
-The incumbent is Democrat Rosa DeLauro, who has represented the district since 1991.
+The incumbent was Democrat Rosa DeLauro, who had represented the district since 1991.
 She was re-elected to a fourteenth term with 69% of the vote in 2016.